 Bittium´s products contain a range of electronic and mechanical components.
-The company ensures the sustainability of its purchasing chain, for instance, in the form of material and component supplier requirements and material assessments.
+The sustainability of the purchasing chain is ensured, for instance, through material and component supplier requirements and material assessments.
 Bittium maintains a database in which it records all the materials and substances contained in components.

 Bittium conforms to sustainable business practices and requires the same of its suppliers.
 The company´s partners must comply with Bittium´s Code of Conduct as well as the Bittium Supplier Requirements.
-The Bittium Supplier Quality Manual was updated with details in 2020, and it is available on Bittium´s website.
-The suppliers are always expected to comply with the latest version of the guidelines.
+The Bittium Supplier Quality Manual was updated with details in 2021, and it is available on Bittium´s website.
+Suppliers are always expected to comply with the latest version of the guidelines.

 Employee training is also an important part of ensuring sustainable purchasing.
-Sustainable purchasing is part of the environmental training package that employees complete independently, using learning materials provided by the company.
+Sustainable purchasing is part of the environmental training package that Bittium´s employees complete independently.

 Identifying the origin of minerals